So Far Away (Dire Straits song): Reception

 Cash Box said that "with a punchy guitar hook [it] should walk right into the Top 10."

 Single release

-"So Far Away" was the lead single from Brothers in Arms in the UK and Europe on 12 April 1985.
+"So Far Away" was released as the lead single from Brothers in Arms in the UK and Europe on 12 April 1985.
 The song charted at number 20 in the UK, but also reached the Top 5 in Norway (number 4), Top 10 in Switzerland (number 6) and Sweden (number 7) and Top 40 in Italy (number 33).
 The single was also released in Australia and peaked at number 22.

-After the song climbed to number 29 on the Billboard Hot Mainstream Rock Tracks chart in 1985, "So Far Away" was released a year later as the album's third single in North America, where it peaked at number 3 on the Hot Adult Contemporary Tracks chart and number 19 on the Billboard Hot 100, giving Dire Straits a third consecutive Top 20 hit from Brothers in Arms on the Hot 100.
+After the song climbed to number 29 on the Billboard Hot Mainstream Rock Tracks chart in 1985, "So Far Away" was released in February 1986 as the album's third single in North America, where it peaked at number 3 on the Hot Adult Contemporary Tracks chart and number 19 on the Billboard Hot 100, giving Dire Straits a third consecutive Top 20 hit from Brothers in Arms on the Hot 100.